 The Center for Peace and Conflict Studies manages the logistics of the Cohen Fellowship.

-For more information on how to apply for the fellowship, download the fellowship guidelines and contact the Center for Peace and Conflict Studies by phone at 765-285-1622 or e-mail us at firstname.lastname@example.org.
+For more information on how to apply for the fellowship, download the fellowship guidelines and application cover sheet, and contact the Center for Peace and Conflict Studies by phone at 765-285-1622 or e-mail us at firstname.lastname@example.org.